usnistgov/NISTIR-8112/NISTIR_Cover_Front.md

 **Releasability** |  The restrictions regarding to whom an attribute value may be released | -"NATO" <br> -"NOFORN" <br> -"FVEY" <br> -"Public Release" <br> -"Externally Releasable for Business Purposes" <br> -"Do Not Release" <br> -"None"

-The schema in this document is intended to demonstrate the value of attribute schema and attribute value metadata in supporting U.S. Federal Government use cases and it is envisioned that the core set of metadata proposed here can serve as a library or menu from which both commercial and federal implementers can draw common semantics, syntaxes, and values to support their specific needs.
+The schema in this document is intended to demonstrate the value of attribute schema and attribute value metadata in supporting U.S. federal government use cases.
+NIST envisions that the core set of metadata proposed here can serve as a library or menu from which both commercial and federal implementers can draw common semantics, syntaxes, and values to support their specific needs.
 This will serve as a jumping off point for the development of a metadata standard that can enable greater federation across markets and sectors.

-Though this is a finalized document, this schema will be developed further in future revisions based upon implementation feedback received by the community.
+Though this is a finalized document, this schema will be developed further in future revisions, based upon implementation feedback received by the community.

 ## Table of Contents